ligurio/luzer/README.md

   argument.
 This will be repeatedly invoked with a single bytes container.
 - `internal_libfuzzer`: Indicates whether libfuzzer will be provided by luzer or by an external library.
 If unspecified, luzer will determine this automatically.

-If fuzzing pure Lua, leave this as `true`.
+`require_instrument` is a function that imports Lua module in the same way as the standard function `require`, but adds module's functions to whitelist used for gathering code coverage.

 `Fuzz()` starts the fuzzer.
 You must have called `Setup()` before calling this function.
 This function does not return.
 In many cases `Setup()` and `Fuzz()`